indybzh/playground/README.md

-this is just a playground.
+this is just a playground!
 Don't fork this repository!!

 adding some features from pr/padLeft